Strabox/Easyuino/README.md

 1. Use GitHub download green button to get the llibrary as a .zip file
-2. Using your favorite IDE add the library selecting .zip file 2.1 Using Arduino IDE got to to menu bar choose Sketch > Include Library and select the .zip file downloaded in 1.
+2. Using your favorite IDE add the library selecting .zip file
+3. Using Arduino IDE got to to menu bar choose **Sketch > Include Library** and select the .zip file downloaded in 1.
-3. Have fun!!!
-3. [Optional] Look at https://github.com/Strabox/Easyuino/wiki to usage examples and details about the API
+4. *[Optional]* Look at https://github.com/Strabox/Easyuino/wiki to usage examples and details about the API
+5. Have fun!!!

 ## Important: API Usage Examples and Additional Information